prototypepgh/prototype-cli-workshop/archiving-exercise/instructions.md

 The volunteers all capitalized Code4Lib differently, just as they likely were split on how it's pronounced.
 Capitalization can affect how things are alphabetized in some systems, and it just looks messy; so let's make everything lowercase, shall we?

 Note: We've reached the other snag for Mac users.
 This (apparently) won't work on a Mac, because Macs seem to have case-insensitive file naming.
 (I'm not bitter.
 This didn't waste _hours_ of my time.
 Nope.)
-It works fine on Nitrous and many other systems with command line interfaces, so it's definitely worth your time to find out about.
+It works fine on username and many other systems with command line interfaces, so it's definitely worth your time to find out about.
 Just know that, on some systems, it'll fail with a message along the lines of "'Code4Lib_programs_2014.csv' not renamed: 'code4lib_programs_2014.csv' already exists."

 Anyway, the command (wait to run it):